-Scientific Advisory Council members are highly accomplished professionals with medical and/or research background, who provide expert and comprehensive perspectives as well as guidance to No Stomach For Cancer about technical, medical, and research related topics.
+Scientific Advisory Council members are key opinion leaders within the gastric cancer space who provide expert perspectives as well as guidance to No Stomach For Cancer about technical, medical, and research related topics.
 The Council provides knowledge and support that are critical in furthering our Mission.

 Nita Ahuja, M.D., MBA